taijeronv/pmewargame/content/post/ngwargame/index.md

 projects: []
 ---
 ## Game Design
-The following is a proposal for a computer wargame delivered over the internet and playable in a web browser.
+The following is a proposal for a computer wargame playable over the internet inside a web browser.
 The NextGen Wargame (NGW) is a game designed to be a tool for learning tactics.
-It provides an operational environment where the enemy, terrain, and weather all have an effect.
+It provides an operational environment where the enemy, terrain, and weather all have an effect and enables the player to practice making decisions in a tactical environment.

 In many military learning institutions the Tactical Decision Exercise or TDE is one of the main tools used to teach tactics.
-The TDE is a is simple to setup and can be tailored to meet specific learning outcomes.
-In places like West Point and ROTC the TDE has become more of a planning exercise with no opportunity to execute their course of action.
-The problem is there is not enough time.
+The TDE is simple to setup and can be tailored to meet specific learning outcomes.
+In places like West Point and ROTC the TDE has become more of a planning exercise with no execution component.
+The problem with including an execution piece is time, there is just not enough of it.

 **TDE Workflow:**
-1. The instructor gives the students a mission and map of operations area.
+1. The instructor gives the students a mission and a map of the operations area.
-2. The students write an operations order (OPORD), course of action (COA), and draw the appropriate operational graphics on their map.
+2. The students write an operations order (OPORD), plan a course of action (COA), and draw the appropriate operational graphics on the map.
-3. The instructor grades the assignment, in some cases, may execute one of the cadet's plans.
+3. The instructor grades the assignment.

 A typical West Point class is around 16 students and lasts for 45 minutes.
 To execute a mission manually, the instructor must assume the role as "umpire."
 The umpire performs game functions like resolving combat, movement, spotting, and other tasks, as you can see this takes time.
-It's challenging to do this for one cadet, much less 16.
+It's challenging to do this for one cadet, let alone 16.

 The NGW is meant to provide a quick and easy way to for a student to execute their plan.
-All the student does is issues orders to their units and the program does the rest.
+All the student does is issue orders to their units and the program does the rest.
+When you add the execution piece the quality of the instruction goes up.
+Cadets get the complete experience of planning and execution.

 **Computer Umpire:**
 - Sets up the scenario.
-- Knows all the rules and enforces them the same no matter who is playing.
+- Knows and enforces all the rules.
 - Quickly performs game functions.
 - Keeps track of everything that takes place in the game.
-- Records the game which enables the student to watch a replay of the operation and conduct a detailed analysis of their actions.
+- Records the game so the student can review it in more detail later.
-- Allows the student to do the mission again and try different tactics or courses of action.
+- Allows the student to do the same mission as many times as they like allowing them to try different tactics or courses of action.
 - Improves student's ability to visualize the operation by showing them how it unfolds.

 ### Overview
-The player assumes the role of a platoon, company, or battalion commander.
-The goal is to accomplish the scenarios mission objectives.
+The NextGen Wargame allows the player to assume the role of a platoon, company, or battalion commander.

+The player must accomplish the scenarios mission objectives to win.

 Before the game begins, the player is given information regarding the task, friendly forces, enemy, terrain, and time available.
-The player creates a plan and attempts to execute it in the game.
+The player creates a course of action and attempts to execute it in the game.

-The entire operation takes place on a 2d military topographic map image or a custom image.
+The entire operation takes place on a 2d image that represents a military topographic map.
+The map is produced using a commercial program like Adobe Illustrator/Photoshop.

-Player's use the mouse and hotkeys to issue orders to their units and perform game functions like checking line of sight or plotting artillery.
+Player's use the mouse and keyboard commands to issue orders to their units and perform game functions like checking line of sight or plotting artillery.

-Players must decide how to organize their forces and weapon systems and what tasks to assign them.
+Players must decide how to organize their forces, employ weapon systems, and assign them tasks.
 They must also take into account the effects of the terrain and weather.
-In some scenarios, the player may be confronted with an "event(s)," which puts the player in a decision-making quandary.
+In some scenarios, the player may be confronted with an "event(s)," which puts then in a decision-making quandary.
+Events are triggered by certain criteria like the location of a unit, or a unit's actions.

+>For example if a unit occupies a hill top it may trigger enemy indirect fire.

+Events are important because it forces the player to make a decision.
+This is how the instructor is able to get to very specific learning objectives.

 The scenario designer works closely with the instructor to create a scenario that meets the lessons learning outcomes.
-The scenario designer also creates content such as the map, unit data, written products that support the scenario.
+The scenario designer also creates content such as the map, unit data, scenario notes, and the instructors guide.

 The scenario ends when one side or the other accomplishes their mission or their forces become too weak to continue.
 At the end of each turn the computer umpire determines if either condition has been met.